jpamental/rwt-vf-workshop-full/README.md

 - JS - just a few script files to help enhance font loading and typography
 - SCSS - the source Sass files for the project

-###Pages
+### Pages
 - index.html - This is an example of a 'finished' page that incorporates all the things covered in the course
 - part-04
--- vf-samples.html - a page that has examples of individual axes of variation, triggered on hover
+- - vf-samples.html - a page that has examples of individual axes of variation, triggered on hover